guptakaran11/grasskode-website/content/post/travel/sea-ending-notes.md

   <em>Ayutthaya Station</em>
 </p>

 We dumped our bags and sat on the benches that were thoughtfully set up on the platform.
 In time we got into lengthy discussions about world politics and economics.
 Mitesh explained how the entire setup worked and how the strife between countries had changed form outright wars to economic hustle.
-There was so much that bewildered me, as to how we could have consiciously agreed to and continue to live in such a strange setup!
+There was so much that bewildered me, as to how we could have consciously agreed to and continue to live in such a strange setup!

 We waited till around 7 AM to go try our luck at the guest house.
 It was a short walk from the station and they were nice enough to check us in this early and give us a room.
 It was a really pretty guest house, all wooden and decorated.
 I like such places.
-They seem to have more charater to them than the bland concrete buildings.
+They seem to have more character to them than the bland concrete buildings.
 Tired and sleep starved, we settled in for a nap.

 <p class="postimg">
   <img src="https://farm5.staticflickr.com/4337/36482244182_0954977745.jpg" alt="guesthouse-4">